Free shuttle service begins in downtown Colorado Springs - NewsBreak

 Free shuttle service begins in downtown Colorado Springs

-The shuttle service will begin on May 22 with stops along Tejon Street.
-Pickups will be every seven to ten minutes depending on the day and time.
+The first phase of shuttle service begins on Sunday, May 22 with stops along Tejon Street.
+Pickups will be every 7-10 minutes depending on the day and time.

 Shuttle hours: